I had never before had a dinner quite like our last in Vancouver, so it warranted this very special post.

 We were introduced to our server, Rose (“like the Titantic,” she said – which is why I remember it!), and we entered through black curtains.. to darkness beyond.

 The entire room was pitch black; not a single pinprick of light betrayed anything of the outside world.
 No windows, no emergency exit signs, no cracks under doors.
-It sounded like you would expect a restaurant to – clanking of forks against dishes and conversational chatter.
+It sounded like you would expect a restaurant to – clanking of forks against dishes and cheerful conversational chatter.
 But everything was completely dark.

 Rose is blind.
 And for the next hour or so, so were we.

 Tastes were heightened.
-I think that’s what surprised me most.
+I think that’s what shocked me most.
 Without the distraction of sight, I picked up on every subtle flavor.
 I reached the bottom of my drink to be surprised by something small and round that rolled to my lips.
 Too small to be a cherry, not tart enough to be a cranberry – a blueberry!
 My drink had blueberries at the bottom!

 We couldn’t use sight to see if we had gotten all of the food off the plates; we had to use our fingers.
 Aaron and I always swap sips of our drinks, and that was fun to coordinate.
 It took more time and lots of communication to not wind up with one of them in our laps.